TheNikGuy/FacialExpressionRecognition/README.md

 dataset as well as the results of these techniques are summarized.

-In Paper II, I propose two machine learning models, Main and Baseline, for the purpose of multi-class classification of six basic human expressions.
+In the Paper II, I propose two machine learning models, Main and Baseline, for the purpose of multi-class classification of six basic human expressions.
 The results obtained from these models are discussed and